quixio/quix-docs/docs/develop/authentication/streaming-token.md

 # Streaming token

 A streaming token is a type of bearer token that can be used to authenticate your client library (Quix Streams) to access functionality necessary for streaming actions.
-Think of streaming tokens as a token you use to access Quix, but with limited scope.
+Think of a streaming token as a token you use to access Quix, but with limited scope.

 !!! important